studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 <!-- FIXME: Einheiten? -->

 For the evaluation of hearing performance or hearing loss in audiometry (see Chapter [Determination of Hearing Ability - Audiometry](#determination-of-hearing-ability-audiometry)), a logarithmic measure (dB) is used whose zero point at the frequency under consideration is the “normal hearing threshold” (audiometric zero point).
-Hearing losses are expressed in dB HV or dB HL (suffix HV for hearing loss or HL for _Hearing Loss_ or _Hearing Level_, respectively) and indicate by how many dB the sound pressure must be raised above the normal hearing threshold in order for a hearing-impaired person to perceive a sound at a given frequency.
+Hearing losses are expressed in dB HL (suffix or HL for _Hearing Loss_ or _Hearing Level_) and indicate by how many dB the sound pressure must be raised above the normal hearing threshold in order for a hearing-impaired person to perceive a sound at a given frequency.

-To evaluate the perception of acoustic signals in the presence of noise, another ratio designated dB SL (suffix SL for Sensation Level) is used.
+To evaluate the perception of acoustic signals in the presence of noise, another ratio designated dB SL (suffix SL for _Sensation Level_) is used.
 The reference threshold (i.e. $0\;\sf{dB}$ SL) is placed for a particular listening situation to be evaluated where the subject can hear the sound event (the signal) at $50\%$ of the measurements made from the background noise (hiss).
 The sound pressure level, given in dB SL, therefore indicates by how much a signal is above this reference threshold.
 In other words, it indicates the signal-to-noise ratio [@hellbrück:1993].